keystonejs/keystone/.changeset/funny-avocados-dance.md

 '@keystonejs/fields': patch
 ---

-Set test-utils as development dependency.
+Changed test-utils to a development dependency.